 Respond to fires and emergencies

-Firefighting is dangerous and physically hard work.
+A career in firefighting is dangerous and physically demanding.
 Firefighters carry heavy hoses and tools up and down ladders or stairs while wearing bulky protective gear.
-When firefighters arrive at the scene of a fire they connect hoses to hydrants, use ladders and tools to get into buildings, go into smoke-filled buildings carrying water-filled hoses and search for trapped and injured victims to get them out safely.
-They always make sure a fire is completely put out and will remain at the scene checking for smoldering fires and ensuring that buildings don’t collaps.
+When firefighters arrive at the scene of a fire, they connect hoses to hydrants, use ladders and tools to get into buildings, go into smoke-filled buildings carrying water-filled hoses and search for trapped and injured victims to get them out safely.
+They always make sure a fire is completely put out and will remain at the scene checking for smoldering fires and ensuring that buildings don’t collapse.

 Respond to medical calls